 If you’re struggling under the weight of depression, anxiety, or chronic pain, ketamine infusion therapy may be the game-changing treatment you need.
 At StrIVeMD Wellness & Ketamine in Skokie, Illinois; Crestview Hills, Kentucky; and the West Loop and River North areas of Chicago, the board-certified adult and pediatric anesthesiologists and pain physicians offer in-office ketamine infusion therapy that relieves symptoms of mental disorders when other treatments fail.
-StrIVeMD Wellness & Ketamine serves patients in the greater Chicagoland and greater Cincinnati areas.
+StrIVeMD Wellness & Ketamine serves patients in the greater Chicagoland, greater Cincinnati areas and Miami Beach, FL.
 Learn more about the benefits of ketamine infusion therapy by calling the StrIVeMD Wellness & Ketamine office nearest you or booking online.

 Ketamine infusion therapy is an effective treatment for a number of conditions for adults and adolescents, including chronic pain, neuropathic pain, and complex regional pain syndrome (CRPS).